jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 # 12 Concurrent Programming
 ## 12.1 Concurrent Programming with Processes
+### 12.1.1 A Concurrent Server Based on Processes
+1. servers typically run for long periods of time, so we must include a SIGCHLD handler that reaps zombie children (lines 4–9).
+Since SIGCHLD signals are blocked while the SIGCHLD handler is executing, and since Unix signals are not queued, the `SIGCHLD handler` must be prepared to reap `multiple zombie children`.
+2. the parent and the child must close their respective copies of connfd (lines 33 and 30, respectively).
+As we have mentioned, this is especially important for the parent, which must close its copy of the connected descriptor to avoid a memory leak.
+3. because of the reference count in the socket’s file table entry, the connection to the client will not be terminated until both the parent’s and child’s copies of connfd are closed.

 ## 12.2 Concurrent Programming with I/O Multiplexing
 ## 12.3 Concurrent Programming with Threads
+### 12.3.4 Terminating Threads
+* A thread terminates in one of the following ways:
+    * The thread terminates `implicitly` when its top-level thread routine returns.
+    * The thread terminates `explicitly` by calling the `pthread_exit` function.
+        * [Wrong] If the main thread calls pthread_exit, it **waits for all other peer threads to terminate**, and then terminates the main thread and the entire process with a return value of thread_return.
+        * When main thread exit, all other threads are killed.
+    * Some peer thread calls the Unix `exit` function, which terminates the process and all threads associated with the process.
+    * Another peer thread terminates the current thread by calling the `pthread_cancel` function with the ID of the current thread.
+* If main thread exits before child thread:
+    * Kill all child threads nomater child threads are joinable, detachable or not.
+* If child threads exit before main thread:
+    * If child threads are unjoinable (main thead called join), no memory leak.
+    * If child threads are joinalble (main thread didn't call join), they become [zombie thread](https://man7.org/linux/man-pages/man3/pthread_join.3.html), cause memory leak.

+### 12.3.5 Reaping Terminated Threads
+* Threads wait for other threads to terminate by calling the `pthread_join` function

+### 12.3.6 Detaching Threads
+* At any point in time, a thread is joinable or detached.
+    * A **joinable** thread can be reaped and killed by other threads.
+Its memory resources (such as the stack) are not freed until it is reaped by another thread.
+    * A **detached** thread cannot be reaped or killed by other threads.
+Its memory resources are freed automatically by the system when it terminates.
+* By default, threads are created joinable.
+In order to avoid memory leaks, each joinable thread should either be explicitly reaped by another thread, or detached by a call to the pthread_detach function.

+### 12.3.7 Initializing Threads
+* Code
+    ```c++
+    \#include <pthread.h>
+    pthread_once_t once_control = PTHREAD_ONCE_INIT;
+    int pthread_once(pthread_once_t *once_control, void (*init_routine)(void));
+    ```

 ## 12.4 Shared Variables in Threaded Programs
+### 12.4.1 Threads Memory Model
+* A pool of concurrent threads runs in the context of a process.
+* Each thread has its own separate thread context, which includes a **thread ID**, **stack**, **stack pointer**, **program counter**, **condition codes**, and **general-purpose register values**.
+* Each thread shares the rest of the process context with the other threads.
+This includes the e**ntire user virtual address space**, which consists of `read-only text (code)`, `read/write data`, the `heap`, and `any shared library code` and `data areas`.
+The threads also share the same set of `open files`.
+* The memory model for the separate thread stacks is not as clean.
+These stacks are contained in the `stack area` of the virtual address space, and are usually accessed independently by their respective threads.
+* We say usually rather than always, because different thread stacks are not protected from other threads.
+So if a thread somehow manages to acquire a pointer to another thread’s stack, then it can read and write any part of that stack.

+### 12.4.2 Mapping Variables to Memory
+* **Global variables**: At run time, the read/write area of virtual memory contains exactly `one instance` of each global variable that can be referenced by any thread.
+* **Local automatic varibles**: At run time, each thread’s stack contains `its own instances` of any local automatic variables.
+This is true even if multiple threads execute the same thread routine.
+* **Local static variables**: As with global variables, the read/write area of virtual memory contains exactly `one instance` of each local static variable declared in a program.

 ## 12.5 Synchronizing Threads with Semaphores

 ## 12.6 Using Threads for Parallelism

 ## 12.7 Other Concurrency Issues
+1. Thread Safety
+    * A function is said to be thread-safe if and only if it will always produce correct results when called repeatedly from multiple concurrent threads.
+    * Four (nondisjoint) classes of thread-unsafe functions:
+        1. Functions that do `not protect` shared variables
+        2. Functions that keep `state across` multiple invocations: `rand`, `strtok`
+        3. Functions that return a pointer to a `static variable`: `ctime`, `gethostby{name, addr}`, `asctime`, `inet_ntoa`, `localtime`
+            * Solutions:
+                * Caller passes the address of the variable in which to store the results.
+This eliminates all shared data, but it requires the programmer to have access to the function source code.
+                * **lock-and-copy**.
+The basic idea is to associate a mutex with the thread-unsafe function.
+At each call site, lock the mutex, call the thread-unsafe function, copy the result returned by the function to a private memory location, and then unlock the mutex.
+        4. Functions that `call thread-unsafe functions`.

+2. Reentrancy
+    * Reentrant functions are typically more efficient than nonreentrant thread- safe functions because they require no synchronization operations.
+3. Using Existing Library Functions in Threaded Programs
+    * Most Unix functions, including the functions defined in the standard C library (such as malloc, free, realloc, printf, and scanf), are thread-safe, with only a few exceptions.
+4. Races
+5. Deadlocks

 ```
 Questions: